 A gorgeous low-shoulder polychrome jar with Sikyatki desigsn by James Nampeyo Garcia.
 4.25 inches high and 7.25 inches across. $675 (TUCSON)

 At left is a classic Nampeyo pattern favored by Leah Nampeyo, re-interpreted by her son James.
 3.5 by 5 inches. $400.
 The jar at right was made by Fawn Navasie.
-4.25 inches high and 5.25 inches across. $525
+4.25 inches high and 5.25 inches across.
+SOLD

 Ida Sahmie is actually Navajo, married in at Hopi, living on First Mesa so while she uses Hopi clay and paints, her designs are always Navajo-based.
-This one feature the four sacred plants: Beans, Squash, Tobacco and Corn.
+This one features the four sacred plants: Beans, Squash, Tobacco and Corn.
 3.25 by 5 inches. $800.
 (TUCSON) (click for larger image)

 By James Nampeyo, this has a classic series of old Sikyatki designs that were favored by his great grandmother along with the Sikyatki butterfly motif.
 5 inches high and 7 inches across. $850 (TUCSON)

 Above left: James Nampeyo Garcia, son of Leah Nampeyo, grandson of Fannie Nampeyo made ths piece.
 He learned pottery-making from his grandmother and dedicated himself to working with her design traditions.
 10.5 by 2.5 inches. $800.

 At right is an unusual form: a cookie jar.
 These first began to appear somewhere around 1930.
 Almost ten inches high and just under 8 inches across.
 This one dates to around 1950.
 (BOTH IN TUCSON)